 Carnival is not something our family usually celebrates.
 I know its celebrated around the world and in the U.S. the most famous carnival is Mardi Gras celebrated in New Orleans.
 The girls were familiar with New Orleans thanks to Tiana and Disney.
 But more familiar to us is making and exchanging Valentines Day cards, a nonreligious holiday and therefore still acceptable in American schools.
 While Carnival itself is not a religious holiday, it’s roots are in Roman Catholic countries and is most decidedly celebrating the religious season of Lent.
 Carnival occurs in the week (or so) leading up to the beginning of Lent.
 The festivities include dressing in costume, eating, drinking, dancing, parades and celebrating before Lent.

 Here in Buitrago there was a city sponsored Fiesta for children and another for adults last Saturday.
 On Thursday, the kids school held a parade through the village which each grade level dressed as different Ancient Civilizations.
 They have been working on their costumes at school for quite some time.
-Amelia is Ancient Egypt.
-Violet’s class are Aztecs and Clara’s class are Greeks.
+October is Ancient Egypt.
+Scarlett’s class are Aztecs and Lavender’s class are Greeks.